helidon-io/helidon/service/README.md

 Use `io.helidon.service.registry.Service.Contract` on your contract interface (if not annotated, such an interface would not be considered a contract and will not be discoverable using the registry - configurable).
 Use `io.helidon.service.registry.Service.ExternalContracts` on your service provider type to add other types as contracts, even if not annotated with `Contract` (i.e. to support third party libraries).
+Alternatively, `java.util.function.Supplier` can also be used in this scenario.

 Use `io.helidon.service.registry.Service.Descriptor` to create a hand-crafted service descriptor (see below "Behind the scenes")